philippweinmann/MC_LOCAL_REST_API_INDEX_CARDS/readme.md

 for a longer explanation on how it works: https://www.youtube.com/watch?v=1zkgdLZEdwM

-1. install node-js
+1. install node-js: `sudo snap install node --classic`
-2. install json server: `npm install -g json-server`
+2. install json server: `sudo npm install -g json-server`
 3. download this repo and run with: `npm run json:server:index_cards` to launch the index cards database

 # How to use on the frontend: